 Away from social security interaction, the agreement also has implications on the provision of UK personal allowances to EU residents working in the UK.

-One notable EU member state whose double tax treaty does not include entitlement to a UK personal allowance is Germany, meaning employees posted from Germany to the UK are now likely to see an increase in their UK income tax.
+One notable EU member state whose double tax treaty does not include entitlement to a UK personal allowance is Germany, meaning employees resident but not national in the EEA, but posted from Germany to the UK could now see an increase in their UK income tax.

 Should you have any queries on the above, the Global Mobility team would be pleased to assist.